DuccioRuozzi93/Collatz_conjecture/README.md

 # Collatz_conjecture
-This very simple program explore and return the values of the Collatz conjecture for a chosen number.
+This very simple Python program explore and return the values of the Collatz conjecture for a chosen number.

 The Collatz conjecture: